7 Quick Questions With Kidney Specialist Varsha Reddy Pothula Venkata, MD

-Varsha Reddy Pothula Venkata, MD, is a kidney specialist at Nephrology Lynchburg.
+Varsha Reddy Pothula Venkata, MD, is a kidney specialist at UVA Health.

 As a nephrologist, she treats people with kidney disease, kidney injury, and hypertension and electrolyte disorders.
 She also cares for those who need dialysis.